-- Current academic transcript or enrollment letter (recommended)—Available from the Registrar’s Office.
+- Confirmation of Enrollment (i.e. class schedule, current academic transcript or enrollment letter (recommended)—Enrollment Verification letters are available from the Registrar’s Office.

-- Original funding documents—Personal bank statement or letter of financial support from your sponsor.
+- Original funding documents (optional)—Personal bank statement or letter of financial support from your sponsor.
 All financial documents should be less than one year old.

 F-1 Students Engaged in Post-Completion Optional Practical Training (OPT) must carry: